 Please also notice that in just about all of the images you see advertising foot stretchers, the dancer also has a slightly (or not so slightly) hyperextended knee.
 These girls most likely already had a lovely line, and didn't need much assistance from the device to make it look beautiful.
 If you already have hyper-mobile feet – strong stretches across the front of the foot may overstretch the ligaments, making the foot even more unstable and vulnerable to injury.

 Any attempts to increase the range of motion into either a pointed or flexed position must be accompanied by specific strengthening exercises so that you can actually use the new range of motion when you dance.
 Excessive range in the ankle without excellent proprioception and strength can be the cause of many foot and ankle injuries.

 For more information on this kind of issue, please check out the following links to articles and other information:

-If you are wanting to learn some safe ways to mobilise and strengthen the foot is a safe way, then our Advanced Foot Control for Dancer's program is perfect! it basically teaches you how to become your own foot physio, by going through;
+If you are wanting to learn some safe ways to mobilise and strengthen the foot is a safe way, then our How To Increase Your Pointe Range Safely Without A Foot Stretcher is perfect!
+It basically teaches you how to become your own foot physio, by going through;